 - Obtain an appointment with an Oregon Housing and Community Services (OHCS) approved housing counselor.
 More information about OHCS-approved counseling agencies is available by going to go to www.ForeclosureMediationOR.org, clicking on "Learn More About 2013 Program," "For Homeowners - Learn More," and"Counseling."

 - The housing counselor will determine whether or not you are eligible for participation in the program and assist you in making the request for a resolution conference.
 (Housing counselor certification is required to request a resolution conference with your lender.)

 - Submit your request online with your housing counselor and a case manager will contact you to help you every step of the way.

-The expanded foreclosure mediation program is already looking to be more successful than when the previous program was first launched.
-In the first six weeks since the new program went into effect, it has received 456 requests for face-to-face meetings between mortgage borrowers and lenders, many of which came from banks.
+The expanded foreclosure mediation program is more successful than when the previous program was first launched.
+In the first six weeks that the new program went into effect, it received 456 requests for face-to-face meetings between mortgage borrowers and lenders, many of which came from banks.
 (In comparison, in the first six weeks after the mediation program was initially launched in July 2012, it received only one mediation case referred by a private lender, and only 286 requests for mediation in the entire 13 months that it was in effect.)